GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/create-dashboard.md

 ---
-title: Create section
+title: Games section (Create)
 ---

-# Create section
+# Games section

-The Create Dashboard is the central hub for game development projects on GDevelop.
+The Games section is the central hub for game development projects on GDevelop.
 It provides an all-in-one space to analyze, access and manage games and projects.

 ![Create-Dashboard](Create-Dashboard.png)

-Through the Create Dashboard creators can follow numerous steps of game development:
+Through the Games section, creators can follow numerous steps of game development:

 ## 1. Game Earnings